Harishsarikonda/bobble-ai/README.md

 execute this(  sudo docker exec -it <containerid>  bash -c "echo $name" )to test the evironment  variable "name"

 tomcat image : harishsarikonda/tomcat:myimage

+C++:
+put csv file in same folder of cpp file enter command line input for word to be searched